konprtk/konprtk/README.md

 - 📫 You can reach me at **official.pratik2003@gmail.com**

-- ⚡ Fun fact **I’m a bit of an early bird and a night owl—depends on the day!**
+- ⚡ Fun fact: **I can code in my sleep—at least, that’s what my dreams tell me!**
 <!--
 One day, this will not be a comment. 🤞
 <h3 align="left">Languages and Tools:</h3>